astonetuhame/trivia/README.md

 #### POST /questions

-This endpoint either creates a new question or returns search results.

-1. If <strong>no</strong> search term is included in request:

 * General:
   * Creates a new question using JSON request parameters.
   * Returns JSON object with newly created question and the total questions